yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-019_Validate_The_Same_Password_In_The_Repeat_Password_Field.md

 3. Enter a valid email address
 4. Enter a valid password in the "Password" field
 5. Enter the same password in the "Repeat Password" field
+6. Fill in other required fields
-6. Click on the "Register" button
+7. Click on the "Register" button

 ---